 Government information librarians with a specialized knowledge of agency information dissemination practices — as well as expertise in how to use government information products, resources and or publications — answer all the questions submitted to GIO.
 These librarians are dedicated to helping users meet their government information needs.

-Librarians from a number of institutions who are experts at finding information from government agencies of all levels (local, state, regional, national international) answer all the questions submitted to GIO:
+Librarians from a number of institutions who are experts at finding information from government agencies of all levels (local, state, regional, national international) answer all of the questions submitted to GIO:

 The Government Documents Round Table (GODORT) of the American Library Association is a professional association of government information librarians.
 GODORT hosts the GIO service and recruits volunteers to manage the service.